MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/prepare-my-users-email-templates.md

 <INSERT NAME OF DEPARTMENT MANAGER>
 ```

-## <a name="email-number-3-send-on-launch-day"></a>Email número 3: enviar no dia do lançamento
+## <a name="email-number-3-send-on-launch-day"></a>Número de email 3: Enviar no dia de lançamento

-Linha de assunto:
+Linha do assunto:

 ```
 IMPORTANT NOTICE: Your new phone system is live
 ```

-Corpo do e-mail:
+Corpo do email:

 ```
 Welcome to your new phone system.
 Your Microsoft Teams application